 As an activist for the well-being of vulnerable or marginalized people and with the desire to participate in change, Louise has worked in various NGOs as well as within the Federal Agency for the reception of asylum seekers in Belgium before moving to Quebec to acquire new life experiences.

 Louise is now thrilled to be involved with Give a Hand as a junior project manager and to use her expertise to contribute in the implementation of concrete and sustainable projects for communities Give a Hand supports around the world.

 Geneviève is a social worker and a PhD student in Human Geography at York University in Toronto.
 She holds a Master's degree in International Development and Globalization, a certificate in International Cooperation, and a Bachelor's degree in Social Work.
 Her research projects focus on forced migration, particularly in the context of climate and environmental changes, as well as disaster management in India and the Philippines.
 She is interested in issues related to social and climate injustice, including the consequences on the health and well-being of populations.
 As part of her research, she hopes to shed light on the systemic issues underlying environmental and climate problems.

 Believing it is possible to combine activism with research, she is happy to join the Give a Hand team again as a project manager to actively contribute to the organization's mission.

 Our advisers are also volunteers, chosen and selected by the President of Give a Hand in order to enlighten us on legal or philanthropic aspects, or aspects of a more social nature with our partners in the field.

-Since 2016, Jacques was until recently the senior director of international programs for CUSO International in Ottawa.
+Jacques was the senior director of international programs for CUSO International in Ottawa from 2016 to 2020.